SublimeText/Modelines/README.rst

     # sublime: optionName value; anotherOption value; thirdOption value

-**Note**: ``#`` is the default comment character, but you must use the corresponding single-line commend character for your language.
+**Note**: ``#`` is the default comment character, but you must use the corresponding single-line comment character for your language.
 In cases where there isn't a concept of comment, the default one must be used.

 Examples